LEVELS OF EDITING

 When I first started editing, I was doing it casually for friends who were writing fiction projects, students who needed help with their thesis papers, and coworkers who needed a second set of eyes on a letter or announcement.
 Sometimes I got paid but usually not, and I didn't really know that there were standard terms for the different levels of editing.

 Unfortunately, when I started looking at editing professionally, I discovered that those "standard terms" are often varied and confusing, and their definitions can sometimes be murky as heck.
 This makes sense when you consider that editing is a broad field that's developed differently in different industries or parts of the world, but it's not very friendly to newcomers.

-Every definition of editing is careful to say that, if you ask ten different editors to define the levels of editing, you'll get ten different answers, but here's what I've found in terms of commonalities.
+It seems like if you ask ten different editors to define the levels of editing, you'll get ten different answers, but what follows below is what I've found in terms of commonalities.
 It's also worth noting that these definitions refer primarily to fiction and creative nonfiction; academia has its own set of definitions.

 Editors Canada lists four stages of editing: structural editing, stylistic editing, copy editing, and proofreading.
 All the definitions of editing that I've found under other names elsewhere correspond to one of those, so I'd say it's a pretty good breakdown.

 Here are some of those alternative names: